Grand Ole Opry Daytime Backstage Tour (9am-11am – All Ages!)

 Young Adult Lunch and Ice Skating (1:00pm – 5:30pm – 20’s+)

 Young Adults (20’s+) – Join fellow NCSC attendees for a late lunch in Midtown followed by ice skating at Centennial Sportsplex (next to Centennial Park)!
-Meet either at the hotel lobby (Inn at the Gaylord) and carpool/share an Uber/Lyft, or meet in Midtown (restaurant TBA).
+Meet either at the hotel lobby at 1:00pm (Inn at the Gaylord) and carpool/share an Uber/Lyft, or meet in Midtown at Martin’s BBQ (at 1pm).
 Bring cash/card for lunch and purchase your skating ticket there.
 (Entrance fee: $7.00 / Skate rental: $2.00.)
 Hosted by Joseph with Focus Connect.
 Click here to RSVP!

 Informal Friday Night Mixer (Starting around 11:30pm – All Ages!)